-The COPD Clinic’s services include: Pulmonary rehabilitation, smoking cessation, medical therapy, Alpha-1-Antitrypsin replacement, endoscopic lung volume reduction, transtracheal oxygen (TTO) catheter placement, bullectomy, referrals for lung volume reduction surgery, and lung transplantation.
+The COPD Clinic’s services include: Pulmonary rehabilitation, smoking cessation, medical therapy, Alpha-1-Antitrypsin replacement, endoscopic lung volume reduction, bullectomy, and referrals for lung volume reduction surgery and lung transplantation.

 Is Endobronchial Lung Volume Reduction (eLVR) appropriate for your patient?

 Endoscopic lung volume reduction with placement of endobronchial valves is a new FDA approved treatment of severe emphysema.
-This minimally invasive bronchoscopic approach to lung volume reduction provides an alternative to surgical procedures and their associated with morbidity and mortality.
+This minimally invasive bronchoscopic approach to lung volume reduction provides an alternative to surgical procedures.

 The LIBERATE trial, Criner et al, 2018 was the first large randomized controlled, multicenter, international study conducted in patients with severe heterogeneous emphysema with no collateral ventilation which showed improvement in FEV1, exercise capacity, and quality of life following placement of endobronchial valves and subsequent lobar collapse.

 We are happy to speak to you in person about your patient’s candidacy.
-Please contact us at Emphysema-COPD@bidmc.harvard.edu or call 617-632-8252.
+Please contact us by email or call 617-632-8252.

 Generally, the following criteria must be met for consideration of eLVR: